getodk/docs/odkx-src/build-app.rst

 If that does not resolve the issue, try stopping the :program:`grunt` command (on Windows, :kbd:`Control-C` should produce a prompt asking to confirm whether to stop or not.
 On Mac, :kbd:`Control-C` kill the process with no prompt.), and re-running it. :program:`Grunt` can sometimes get overwhelmed with changes and stop working.
 After restarting, test your form.

-If there are other problems, the contents of the JavaScript Console will be helpful to the ODK core team for debugging.
+If there are other problems, the contents of the JavaScript Console will be helpful to the ODK-X core team for debugging.
 Open the JavaScript Console by clicking the icon with the three bars in the top right, select :guilabel:`More Tools`, select :guilabel:`Developer Tools`, and then select the :guilabel:`Console` tab.
 Select all of the debugging output, then copy it, save it to a file, and post it to the |forum|_ or create a ticket on the `Github Issue Tracker <https://github.com/opendatakit/opendatakit/issues>`_.

 .. _build-app-move-to-device: